DrScottN/ExtractTikz/README.md

 The primary use case is for removing tikzpicture and picture environments, which do not compile to HTML on the arXiv.

+> [!WARNING]
+> This project is still under development.

+> [!NOTE]
+> This program currently uses TexSoup (which you will need to seperately install) to work.
+This is subject to change.

 # Notes on creating image files
 Compiling standalone to an image file: this is not always trivial.
 Include graphics will include pdfs, but by default these are recompiled instead of included as images.
 Guides: